MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 Use these guidelines:

 - NET Framework 4.6.2 and later versions support TLS 1.2 and TLS 1.1.
-You should verify the registry settings.
-However, no additional changes are required.
+Verify the registry settings.
+However, no other changes are required.

 - Update NET Framework 4.6 and earlier versions to support TLS 1.2 and TLS 1.1.